• Skip to primary navigation

 • almond extract (this gives it the best flavor!)

-How do you make gluten free sugar cookies from scratch?
+How to make gluten free dairy free sugar cookies

-1. Whisk together all of the dry ingredients in a medium bowl and set aside.
+1. Dry ingredients: Whisk together all of the dry ingredients in a medium bowl and set aside.

-2. Next, beat the butter and sugar together for 2-3 minutes (don't skip this step!)
+2. Cream the butter: Next, beat the butter and sugar together for 2-3 minutes (don’t skip this step!)

 The best thickness for sugar cookies is just under 1/4 inch thick.
 You don't want them thin and crispy, but you also don't want too much dough that they start puffing too much and losing their shape.